Aarhus Forestry Botanical Garden

-Aarhus Forestry Botanical Garden (Forstbotanisk Have) is a forestry botanical garden located in the south of Aarhus, Denmark.
-It forms a small part of the northern section of Marselisborg Forests and is situated right next to Marselisborg Palace and Mindeparken.
+Aarhus Forestry Botanical Garden (Forstbotanisk Have) is a forestry botanical garden located in the south of Aarhus, Denmark.It forms a small part of the northern section of Marselisborg Forests, and is situated right next to Marselisborg Palace and Mindeparken.
+The cathedral is a 10-minute walk away.
 The botanical garden was established in 1923.

 The garden holds 900 different species of trees and bushes from all over the world, on just about 5 ha.
 Because of the nearby forest and the varied flora, the botanical garden also attracts a varied fauna and it is not unusual to spot roe deer, squirrels, owls and herons, amongst other animals here.